 There have always been new game types introduced by online poker rooms, but PokerStars began its pattern of limited-time games just over a year ago with the launch of Split Hold’em, a game with two sets of community cards, in late March 2018.
 Showtime Hold’em came around in May 2018, followed by Unfold in August 2018, Fusion in November 2018, and 6+ Hold’em in January 2019.
 Each game stayed in the lobby for about two months.

-6+ Hold’em is the exception, now approaching four months.
+6+ Hold’em is the exception, now approaching four months of active availability.
 When it was launched, it sounded like it was supposed to be a permanent game, but then word came down that it would be temporary like its predecessors.
 As it has now outlasted the others by a solid month, who knows?
 6+ Hold’em has also been increasing in popularity in live poker games in the last couple years, taking off in the high stakes games of Macau, so it is entirely possible that it will stick around on PokerStars.

 6+ Hold’em is a regular Texas Hold’em game, save for one very important detail: the deck is comprised only of cards with values Six and higher.
 Everything Five and below has been removed from the deck.
 As such, the probabilities of hitting certain hands changes.
 A Flush beats a Full House and a Three-of-a-Kind beats a Straight.